 Timelines are often used by History teachers because they are an excellent and effective method to help pupils develop their chronological awareness and understanding.
 Timelines can support pupils gaining a historical overview of a period, assist in recalling key dates, events and individuals and also visualise how progress, developments and change have occurred over time.
 A positive/negative timeline goes beyond putting events in chronological order and requires discussion, analysis and reaching a judgement.

-Everyone who knows me, personally or professionally, know that I love to teach (hence the profile and blog name) but I also love to travel.
+Everyone who knows me, personally or professionally, will know that I love to teach (hence the profile, blog and book title) but I also love to travel.
 When the opportunity came up for me to take part in the British Council Connecting Classrooms programme, I did not hesitate!